OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 $ frida-trace -U -i "open" sg.vp.UnCrackable1
 ```

-The overall approach and further improvisation for tracing native code using Frida is similar to Android, discussed in "[Tracing](0x05c-Reverse-Engineering-and-Tampering.md#tracing "Tracing")" section.
+The overall approach and further improvisation for tracing native code using Frida is similar to the one discussed in the Android "[Tracing](0x05c-Reverse-Engineering-and-Tampering.md#tracing "Tracing")" section.

 On iOS, there are no tools like `strace` or `ftrace` available to trace syscalls or function calls of a program.
 While `DTrace`, a very powerful and versatile tracing tool, is available for MacOS, but not for iOS.